Cooya Beach

 The beach at Cooya Beach is known for its calm, estuarine-influenced waters and its popularity for mud crab and barramundi fishing, a tradition maintained by the local Indigenous community whose cultural connection to the land and sea is central to the area's identity.
 The nearby Mossman township provides shops, a school, a hospital, and services, while the spectacular Mossman Gorge in Daintree National Park is just a short drive away.
 Proximity to Port Douglas (approximately 20km south) means residents can access restaurants, boutique shops, and Reef and Rainforest tourism, while the community enjoys a relaxed tropical lifestyle shaped by the natural beauty of the Wet Tropics World Heritage Area.

-Cooya Beach falls under postcode 4873 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Cook electorate.
+Cooya Beach falls under postcode 4873 and is governed by the Douglas Council (Local Government Area).
+For federal elections, residents vote in the electorate of Leichhardt, while state elections fall under the Cook electorate.

 📍 Location